lossanna/RestoreNet/Sonoran-data/data-wrangling-intermediate/README_intermediate-data.md

 - Columns: `CodeOriginal`, `Name`, `Lifeform` (edited).

 #### `01b_edited4_xlsx_native-lifeform-duration.csv`
-- List of codes taken from master species list.
+- List of location-independent codes taken from master species list.
 Species have native and lifeform information, but need duration information added.
 - Manually edited to add plant duration, based on USDA Plants.
-- Manually edited to resolve conflicting/misspelled names for BOAR and SATR12 to remove duplicates.
+- Manually edited to resolve conflicting/misspelled names for BOAR and SATR12, and removed duplicates.
+- Manually edited to add one row of all 0s, for completely empty plots.
 - Row length: edited list is 1 row less than output list (2 rows removed, 1 row of 0s added).
 - Columns: `CodeOriginal`, `Name`, `Native`, `Duration` (added), `Lifeform`.

 #### `01b_edited5_location-dependent_native-duration-lifeform.csv`
 - List of `subplot` location-dependent codes.
 	- Unknowns from master species list lack site, duration, and lifeform information. `Duration` and `Lifeform` are assigned according to USDA Plants, and `Site` comes from `output5.2.csv`.
-	- Unknowns from the subplot data that were not in the master species list contain all information because all information was added in `edited1.csv`.
+	- Unknowns from the `subplot` data that were not in the master species list contain all information because all information was added in `edited1.csv`.
 - Add rows when there are species with the same code and name at different sites within the same region.
 - Row length: edited is longer than either output, because rows needed to be added for species with the same code and name, but at different sites within the same region.
 - Columns: `CodeOriginal`, `Name`, `Native`, `Region`, `Site` (edited), `Duration` (edited), `Lifeform` (edited).

+#### `01b_edited6_location-independent-final-fix.xlsx`
+- Final complete list of location-independent species, standardized with USDA Plants data.
+- Manually edited a few instances of `Code` and `Name`, where `CodeOriginal` was an old version that had since been updated.
+Changed cells were highlighted in yellow with comment added to note fix.
+Row length: edited list is the same length as output list.
+- Columns: `CodeOriginal`, `Code` (edited), `Name` (edited), `Native`, `Duration`, `Lifeform`.

+#### `01b_edited7_location-dependent-final-fix.xlsx`
+- Final complete list of location-dependent species.
+- Manually edited one instance of `Native` status based on additional details in the species name.
+- Manually edited two `Name` values to change the site specified in the name, because it did not match the `Site` column.
+- Columns: `CodeOriginal`, `Code`, `Name` (edited), `Native` (edited), `Duration`, `Lifeform`.

 ## From `02_correct-monitoring-info.R`
  - No output/edited pairs.
- - Used in `04.1_data-wrangling_subplot.R` and `04.2_data-wrangling_2x2.R`.
+ - Used in `04_data-wrangling_subplot.R`.
  - Lists of wrong events are used to match with `raw.row` of either `subplot` or `2x2` data, to know which rows to remove and replace.
  - Corrected events are linked to the `raw.row` because the lists are in identical order (the fix is the same row as the wrong event).
  - Lastly, a few SiteDatePlotID values were rendered null because they were duplicates of others that had correct monitoring info, but the wrong/old SiteDatePlotID is needed to link the wrong and fixed rows to each other.
 After all the monitoring info is correct (Region, Site, CodeOriginal, Code, Date_Seeded, Date_Monitored, Plot, Treatment, PlotMix), then the SiteDatePlotID can be corrected.